defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 ## Gold

-_a Gold UDS-Package out of the box implements best-effort 0-cve images, configuration hardening, and meet’s the unicorn guarantee with zero additional effort._
+_a Gold UDS Package implements best-effort 0-cve images, configuration hardening, and meets the unicorn guarantee out of the box with zero additional effort._

 Gold Packages: